This is a beginner topic. Little to no advanced knowledge is required.

 When you are done working with your page, save it.

 You can now see your changes, which are live on your unit's site.
+Below you can see Annie Easley's updated personnel page.

 You may want to save often in case you accidentally click away or close your browser and lose your changes.